 The Reverse Charge Mechanism procedure is administered by your local tax authorities and further information should be obtained from them or your accountant on how you must account for VAT in your country.
-For example this procedure is for buyers located in the UK.
+For example, this procedure is for buyers located in Ireland [the UK].

 How does it work?

 When a buyer is from an EU country, and has not provided a valid, EU VAT Number:

 - The amount of EU VAT is calculated as a percentage of the purchase price and/or fee it applies to.

 - The percentage is based on the EU VAT rate in your country (Refer to page 3 of the .pdf file)